oboril/SIL_system_simulation/readme.md

 This repository provides simple interface for specifying different schemes and calculating their failure rate.

+### Algorithm

+The algorithm assumes all possible element failures - independed and common-cause failures.
+At any time, any combination of these failures is possible.

+Calling `system.add_element_type()` registers common-cause failure, and calling `system.add_element()` registers independent failure.

+The instances of `Voting` class takes references to elements and/or other outputs of other votings.
+Based on a given state (state defines which failures happened, and thus which elements are in the failed state), voting can determine whether it has failed or not.
+This is evaluated recursively until it is determined whether the entire system failed or not.

+On `system.compile()`, the system iterates through all possible states (combinations of elements failing or not failing), and evaluates voting to select and cache the states that lead to system failure.
+Upon calling `system.failure_probability()`, the system iterates through all states that lead to system failure and sums their probabilities at given time.

+Currently the time complexity is $\mathcal{O}\left(\exp(n_c+n_i)\right)$ where $n_c$ is number of common-cause failures (element types) and $n_i$ is number of independent failures (elements).
+If needed, the complexity can be improved by
+ - calculating probabilities for branches without common element types separately
+ - optimizing votings that have only one kind of input
+ - pruning states to eliminate very unlikely ones

 ### Usage

 **The code for this example is also in Program.cs**